0xflair/examples/typescript/express/mint-one-of-one-nfts-meta-transactions/README.md

-# Example: Mint 1-of-1 NFTs from your backend (Node.js)
+# Example: Mint 1-of-1 NFTs from your backend (Typescript)

 This example uses Flair SDK to mint new NFTs from your backend using meta transactions.
 In this approach you will configure a private key that has the "minter" role on your NFT collection (or is contract owner -- which is less secure).